allegroai/clearml-docs/docs/guides/ide/google_colab.md

 Users can transform a Google Colab instance into an available resource in ClearML using [ClearML Agent](../../clearml_agent.md).

 This tutorial goes over how to create a ClearML worker node in a Google Colab notebook.
-Once the worker is up and running, users can send Tasks to be executed on the Google Colab's HW.
+Once the worker is up and running, users can send Tasks to be executed on Google Colab's HW.

 ## Prerequisites
 * Be signed up for ClearML (Or have a server deployed).